raheelaahmed/hook-it/.github/ISSUE_TEMPLATE/hook-it.md

 ---

-As a user I can buy patterns
+As a User, I can purchase the pattern, so that I can make my project.